SalesTim/tech-hub/src/app/api/rate-limits.md

 ## Overview of rate limit tiers

 SalesTim API allows you to access data and to perform operations on multiple services.
 These services impose their own rate limits that affect applications that use SalesTim API to access them.
-Rate limits are defined as "tiers" applied on a "per tenant" basis.
+Rate limits are defined as "tiers" applied on a "per user (or app) per tenant" basis.

 :::warning Note
 The specific limits described here are subject to change.